 Our first item of business was to get G familiar with his new school.
 He was given a tour when we we dropped by the school and registered him.
 He also met with all of the office staff so he would be comfortable in asking them for help if needed.
 Once we got his schedule, we did another walk through the school finding each class as well as stopping by his locker.
 Allowing him to get familiar with the school and its staff helped ease a little bit of his anxiety.

 Next, I emailed each of his teachers and requested that we get together for a small meeting.
-There is a stigma that teenagers in foster care are trouble makers.
-I wanted to talk to his instructors about who G was, his past, his present, and his strengths.
-I really wanted to get the point across that even though G was in the foster care system, that he deserved to be treated like any other 7th grader.
-His instructors would very gracious and open minded.
+There is a stigma that teenagers in foster care are troublemakers.
+I wanted to talk to his instructors about who G was: his past, his present, and his strengths.
+I really wanted to get the point across that even though G was in the foster care system, he deserved to be treated like any other seventh grader.
+His instructors were very gracious and open minded.
 This lessened my anxiety about G having labels attached to him.
-I strongly recommend getting in touch with your foster child’s teachers.
+If you have a foster child in school, I strongly recommend getting in touch with his or her teachers.

-Along with the meeting with his instructors, it opened up lines of communication.
+The meeting with his instructors opened up lines of communication.
 This is one of the most important actions we did to help G with school.
-His instructors kept us informed about his behavior and performance, which in turn helped us encourage the positive behaviors and discourage the negative behaviors.
+His instructors kept us informed about his behavior and performance, which in turn helped us encourage the positive behaviors and discourage the negative ones.

 Kids who are in foster care need advocates, and as a foster parent, it’s our job to be that advocate.
-Whether it’s school or any other situation/issue, we need to make sure we make the best decisions possible for their well being.
+Whether it’s school or any other situation or issue, we need to make sure we make the best decisions possible for their well-being.
 It’s all about being open and communicating with instructors and staff, as well as making sure to involve the foster child with the decisions where possible.
 Most of all, stay as patient as possible, and love on them hard.

 Written by Kenna Shumway